maverick-js/signals/README.md

 > be built on top of.
 It follows the "lazy principle" that Svelte adheres to - don't
 > do any unnecessary work and don't place the burden of figuring it out on the developer.

-This is a tiny (~850B minzipped) library for creating reactive observables via functions.
-You can use observables to store state, create computed properties (`y = mx + b`), and subscribe to updates as its value changes.
+This is a tiny (~850B minzipped) library for creating reactive observables via functions called signals.
+You can use signals to store state, create computed properties (`y = mx + b`), and subscribe to updates as its value changes.

 - 🪶 Light (~850B minzipped)
 - 💽 Works in both browsers and Node.js